gosub-com/Zurfur/README.md

 concepts from Golang, Rust, Zig, Lobster, and many other languages.
 Here are some differences between Zurfur and C#:

-* Strings are UTF8 byte arrays, always initialized to ""
-* Classes are reference counted (finalized when count goes to zero)
+* Mutability and nullabilty are part of the type system:
     * References are non-nullable by default, may use `?` for nullable
-* Mutability is part of the type system:
     * Mutable function parameters must be explicitly marked `mut`
     * Children of read only fields (i.e. `ro` fields) are also read only
+    * Get/set of mutable a struct acts as if it were a reference (e.g. `MyListOfStructPoints[1].X = 5`)
     * Functions pass `struct` parameters by reference or value, whichever is more efficient
-    * Get/set of mutable a struct acts as if it were a reference (e.g. `MyListOfStructPoints[1].X = 5`)
 * Type declaration syntax and operator precedence is from Golang
 * Interfaces may be implemented by the class (C# style) or externally (Rust trait style)
+* Strings are UTF8 byte arrays, always initialized to ""
+* Classes are reference counted (finalized when count goes to zero)
 * `==` operator fails if it is not defined on a class (does not default to object comparison)
-* Async acts like a blocking call without the `await` keyword (ideal for Javascript callbacks)
+* Async acts like a blocking call without the `await` keyword (ideal for JavaScript callbacks)

 #### Status Update